simonbesnard1/gedidb/README.md

 - Amelia Holcomb (ah2174@cam.ac.uk)

 ## Acknowledgments
-We acknowledge funding support by the European Union through the [FORWARDS](https://forwards-project.eu/) and [OpenEarthMonitor](https://earthmonitor.org/) projects.
+We acknowledge funding support by the European Union through the [FORWARDS](https://forwards-project.eu/) project.
 We would also like to thank the R2D2 Workshop (March 2024, GFZ Potsdam) for providing the opportunity to meet and discuss GEDI data processing.

 ## License
 This project is licensed under the EUROPEAN UNION PUBLIC LICENCE v.1.2 License - see the LICENSE file for details.